google/oss-fuzz-gen/experimental/c-cpp/README.md

   `compile` is used, this means that `ASAN` is used during the build.
 If the build succeeds, then scan of the build folder is made to identify the list of static archives produced by the build.
-  Additionally, the each folder with a `.h` file is saved, as this will later be used when linking in a fuzzer.
+  Additionally, each folder with a `.h` file is saved, as this will later be used when linking in a fuzzer.
 7) An empty fuzzer is created and a `build.sh` is prepared to link the empty fuzzer to the static libraries.
 This is then run using `compile` to verify